-A continuation of black and white photography, including refining printing and presentation, through the creation of a photographic series, one-of-a-kind book, and the development of a body of work.
+A continuation of black and white photography, including refining printing and presentation, and the development of a body of work.
 A written and oral presentation on a published photographer will be required.
 Students must have a 35 mm camera with manual exposure controls, and provide their own film and paper.
+Photography III and IV encourages the use of medium and large formats and digital photography.
 Class: 4 hours per week.
 Laboratory: extensive lab work is required outside these hours.
 [H,L] (Fa,Sp) 4 credits